 Acupuncture is also a therapeutic component of Traditional Chinese Medicine, acupuncture encompasses thin needles, heat, pressure, and/or electricity to help spur the body to promote the flow and balance of internal energy, treat chronic pain, and other lung cancer symptoms.

 Yoga focuses on simple breathing exercises, enduring physical postures, and utilizing meditation methods.
 Yoga can help promote health specifics such as relaxation and keeping you limber.

 It’s essential to practice these therapies daily to help with improving your lung cancer prognosis.

 Next Steps to Improving Your Prognosis

-Have a chat with your doctor about improving your prognosis.
+Have a chat with your doctor about improving your lung cancer prognosis.
 They’ll be able to map out the right post-treatment plan for you for cancer prevention.
 Make sure to listen to what they say and not push yourself too far, as this could slow down the recovery process.